The best thing about home gyms (if you are privileged enough to have one)? You just walk in and you get to work—it’s that simple

 This is the foundation of almost all workouts.
 With these, you’ll be able to do lunges, deadlifts, bench press, bicep curls, and more.
 Whatever muscle group you target, a barbell and plate set has got you covered.
 Of course, it’s best to complement them with a reliable bench.
 Opt for one that has an incline and decline functionality.

 Kettlebells are the best in improving explosiveness and physical movements.
 They are pretty versatile as there are about more than 20 kettlebell moves you can do.
 Not to mention that it resembles some of the workouts you can do with dumbbells, except it brings a different momentum and functional training to your workouts.
 It also doesn’t eat up much space.

 A rack is probably the most expensive and biggest thing you will buy for your home gym, but it surely is one of the most important equipment you should have.
 Without it, you won’ be able to pull off heavy chest, leg, and shoulder workouts.
 More importantly, racks can provide you safety, considering that you don’t have a spotter as you’ll work out alone most of the time.
 The rack is useful for workouts that involve Olympic barbell and some heavy weights.
 Moreover, you can attach things to it such as pull-up bars and suspension trainer.

-This might be the most overlooked aspect of building a gym space at home.
-Foam flooring is also a must when it comes to setting up your home gym—not only will it reduce the sound of the barbells dropping, it will also help make your gear last for a longer time and will protect your actual house flooring.
+This might be the most overlooked aspect of building a gym space at home but it’s a must.
+Not only will it reduce the sound of the barbells dropping, it will also help make your gear last longer and will protect your actual house flooring.